Share this post

 What are the best carrier oils for hair?

-When you think of using a carrier oil for your hair, chances are argan oil comes relatively high in your list of options.
+When you think of using carrier oils for hair, chances are argan oil comes relatively high in your list of options.

 That's because argan is packed with fatty acids that can help lubricate the hair shaft - helping to maintain moisture and lock in the powerful benefits of your chosen essential oil.